Cheonmachong: Chamber

 The chamber of the tomb contained a lacquered wooden coffin which had burial goods placed around it.
 A total of 11,500 artifacts were recovered from the tomb.
 The name of the tomb derives from a famous painting of a white horse which is depicted on a birch bark saddle flap, also referred to as a mud-guard.
 The horse, a Cheonma (Korean Flying horse), has eight legs and is depicted with wings on its feet.
 This painting is a rare example of extant Silla painting and indicates a strong influence by the Korean Goguryeo Kingdom.
 The burial of horse trappings and the sacrifice of a horse with the king shows the importance of horse culture in Silla society and indicates the central role of the king in shamanism practiced by the people.
 The other side of the saddle flaps depict horsemen and the phoenix.
 The tomb also yielded many other treasures including a gold crown and a gold girdle, both replete with jade comma-shaped beads.
 These trappings of royalty indicate that a king was buried in the tomb.
 Additionally, the fact that the girdle in the Heavenly Horse Tomb is similar to a girdle found in the Gold Crown Tomb and the use of the dragon motif in gold plates which matches treasures in the Baekje King Muryeong also indicate a royal king was interred in the tomb.
 Besides the crown and girdle, the chamber also held gold bracelets and gold rings for every finger of the buried king.
 The tomb also contained a chest full of burial goods which including the aforementioned painted saddle flap, and also iron kettles, pottery, bronze vessels, lacquerware, saddles, and a 98 centimeter long sword.

 Crown

-The crown is considered one of the most valuable gold crowns in Silla.
+The Gold Crown from Cheonmachong Tomb is considered one of the most valuable gold crowns in Silla.
 It features a large cluster with three branch shaped ornaments and two deer horn shaped ornaments, and it is full of jade and spangles.
 The crown and cap was made by combining four gold plates decorated with bore patterns.
 It is believed to have been placed on top of a hat made of birch bark.
 Various types of patterns were precisely drilled into it to make it beautiful, including the T-charge pattern, the diamond-shaped pattern, and the twisted dragon pattern.